Skip to content

 You will see two existing Device profiles - Krucial OTAA Default and Krucial ABP Default.
 These are the two different activation methods for LoRaWan devices.

-Adding a Device Profile
+Creating a Device Profile

 add-device-profile